rockit-astro/libqhyccd/README.md

-QHYCCD camera SDK repackaged for Rocky Linux.
+QHYCCD camera SDK repackaged for Rocky Linux and binary patched to work around a memory corruption error.